 Seven Swans A-Swimming

 These swans are formed from a traditional recipe for pate a choux.
-You will need two pastry bags and a variety of tips.

 - Yield: Makes 18